Text of Remarks

 Agamemnon’s second problem was the lack of wind.
 The ships could not sail.
 So he made a bargain with the gods—he sacrificed his daughter for a favorable breeze.
 Then the ships sailed for Troy and war began.

+Agamemnon’s murder of his daughter ensured that he would return home from war to more war.
 Under the law of blood vengeance, his daughter’s mother was obligated to murder him—and she did; and under the law of blood vengeance her son was obligated to murder her—and he did; and under the law of blood vengeance, her daughter was obligated to murder her brother…and so it goes.

 The arc of vengeance is as sure and as certain as the laws of mathematics: a series ending where it begins, and repeating itself.
+Those words are the dictionary definition of a circle—as well as a complete treatise on blood vengeanc.

 Like a pebble dropped into a pond, vengeance sends out ripple after ripple each extending its sphere until it runs out of space or spends itself.

+Vengeance is a circle.
 A circle delineates, it defines and separates the inside from the outside.
 The circle is closed.
 Any segment of a circle is a curved line.

 In architecture, a curved line is pretty but it’s weak.
 Leonardo reflected on the weakness of curved lines and made an astounding observation: two curved lines when propped up against each other form an arch: one of the strongest formations in architecture.
 So an arch is a strength created by two weaknesses.

-Here’s the answer to the questionenlarge the circle of compassion by never closing it.
+Here’s the answer to the question—enlarge the circle of compassion by never closing it.

 Keep the circle open.
 Reach out, join hands with one another in a tangible display of unity, solidarity and connectedness; but let those on each end extend an open hand to the world at-large as an invitation to others to join hands.